abikesa/philosophy/README.md

       - Nietzsche & implications of God's death
       - Tarantino will always have characters who bully, are anarchist (Mr. Blonde), etc.
          - He will not offer sufficient backstory in case you wish to `cherche la femme` to figure-out the "will-to-hide"
+      - Even though the dude wishes to mind his own business (withdrawal), divine providence (impose) sucks him into the affairs of society (engage)

 #